 We receive payments in the form of grants from certain government entities.
-Government grants are agreements that generally provide us reimbursement for specified research and development activities over a contractually defined period.
+Government grants are agreements that generally provide incentive grant payments for specified research and development activities over a contractually defined period.

-Grant revenue decreased \$0.1 million, or 11%, for the three months ended March 29, 2008 compared to the three months ended March 31, 2007.
-The decrease relates to the reduction in activity for the National Institutes of Health, or NIH, grant agreement that will terminate in June 2008.
+Grant revenue decreased \$0.1 million, or 11%, for the six months ended June 28, 2008 compared to the six months ended June 30, 2007.
+The decrease relates to the reduction in activity for the National Institutes of Health, or NIH, grant agreement that terminated in June 2008.
 Grant revenue for 2007 increased by \$1.3 million, or 122%, when compared to 2006, and our grant revenue for 2006 increased by \$1.0 million when compared to 2005.
-These increases were primarily due to the addition of a grant from the NIH, which was entered into in June 2006, and research grants from EDB, which were entered into in October 2005 and February 2007.
-We recognized revenue from the 2005 EDB research grant in the amount of \$0.9 million during 2006 and \$1.1 million during 2007.
-In addition, we recognized revenue in the amount of \$0.6 million during 2007 from the 2007 EDB research grant.
+These increases were primarily due to the addition of a grant from the NIH, which was entered into in June 2006, and grants from EDB, which were entered into in October 2005 and February 2007.
+We recognized revenue from the 2005 EDB grant in the amount of \$0.9 million during 2006, \$1.1 million during 2007 and \$0.6 million for the six months ended June 28, 2008.
+In addition, we recognized revenue in the amount of \$0.6 million during 2007 and \$0.2 million during the six months ended June 28, 2008 from the 2007 EDB grant.
+Under our incentive grant agreements with EDB, eligible expenses incurred by us in Singapore were \$4.0 million in 2006, \$4.5 million in 2007 and \$1.9 million in the six months ended June 28, 2008.
 Also, we recognized revenue from the NIH grant in the amount of \$0.2 million during 2006 and \$0.6 million during 2007.
-Although the NIH grant is scheduled to terminate in June 2008, we expect grant revenue from the EDB research grants to increase in 2008 and remain at such levels through 2011, therefore, we expect our total grant revenue in 2008 through 2011 to be consistent with 2007 levels.

-Our agreements with EDB provide that grants extended to us in the past and future grants are subject to our operation of increasing levels of research, development and manufacturing in Singapore, including the use of local service providers, the hiring of personnel in Singapore, the incurrence of research and development expenses in Singapore, our receipt of new investment in our company and our achievement of certain milestones relating to the development of our products.
-These agreements further provide EDB with the right to demand repayment of a portion past grants in the event that it concludes that we have not met our obligations under the applicable agreements.
-Based on correspondence with EDB, we believe we have satisfied the conditions applicable to our EDB grant revenue through March 29, 2008.
+Our agreements with EDB provide that grants extended to us in the past and future grants are subject to our operation of increasing levels of research, development and manufacturing in Singapore, including the use of local service providers, the hiring of personnel in Singapore, the incurrence of research and development expenses in Singapore, our receipt of new investment in our company and our achievement of certain agreed upon milestones relating to the development of our products.
+Development and manufacturing milestones achieved during the three years ended December 29, 2007 included completion of feasibility studies and prototype development, establishment of manufacturing lines, implementation of quality control improvements, manufacturing process simplification and cost improvements and manufacturing yield improvements for our Topaz and BioMark IFCs and related systems.
+These agreements further provide EDB with the right to demand repayment of a portion of past grants in the event that we did not meet our obligations under the applicable agreements.
+Based on correspondence with EDB, we believe we have satisfied the conditions applicable to our EDB grant revenue through June 28, 2008.